 This is the second part of the Sabarimala Pilgrimage series.
-This part covers the Kettu Nira or Palli Kattu process.
+This part covers the Kettu Nira or Palli Kettu process.

 Disclaimer: There is no one right way for any of the processes of Sabarimala Pilgrimage.
 What is indicated here is the practice followed as handed out by my Guruswamy (my father and then my brother) over the years.
 Please follow what your Guruswamy prescribes

 Irumudi (literally meaning Iru = two and Mudi = Knot/Bundle) is the second most significant material process after Mala dharana (material process differentiated from Vrata Anushtanas, which is essential and mandatory spiritual practice explained in the first part).
 Before we come to the ingredients, the front compartment is called Munmudi (the bundle in the front) This has offerings for Lord Ayyappa and other Deities in Sannidhanam.
 The rear compartment called Pinmudi (the bundle at the rear) has the ingredients meant for Pilgrim’s use enroute.
-There is a practice at some place to carry offerings for Vavar in the middle portion.
+Tying of this together signifies binding of the Bhakta with Ayyappa. and non-duality between devotee & devoted.
+They become a single Whole and are no longer two different entities.

 Ingredients of Irumudi